-Cortisol is the main glucocorticoid in humans that regulates metabolism, growth, immunity, and cognitive performance.
+Cortisol is a hormone in humans that regulates metabolism, growth, immunity, and cognitive performance.
 Physiologically, it is the most potent stress hormone in humans.

 Cortisol’s role is significant in regards to muscular atrophy due to its catabolic nature.
-Catabolic hormones, unlike anabolic hormones, serve to break down tissues and substrates for energy production.
+Catabolic hormones, unlike anabolic hormones, serve to break down tissues for energy production.

-For example, during phases of under-eating (or while doing fasted cardio), cortisol initiates a process called gluconeogenesis.
-This process helps maintain normal blood glucose concentrations by using amino acids in lieu of sugar.
+For example, during phases of under-eating, or while doing fasted cardio, cortisol initiates a process called gluconeogenesis.
+This process helps maintain normal blood glucose levels by using amino acids instead of sugar.
 Unfortunately for gym-goers looking to build muscle, this comes at the price of breaking down skeletal muscle proteins in order to use amino acids for energy.

-Naturally, cortisol is often touted as a “bad” hormone by bodybuilders, primarily because it arises from stress and is largely catabolic, physiologically.
+Naturally, cortisol is often touted as a “bad” hormone by bodybuilders, primarily because it arises from stress and is largely catabolic.
 However, cortisol is far from bad, and can, in fact, be quite useful, particularly if you manipulate it at the right times.

-The study concluded that “Plasma cortisol concentration plays an important role in the regulation of lipolysis in adipose tissue in normal healthy adults,” and actually exhibits synergy with exercise, fasting, and growth hormone – which are all inducers of lipolysis – to shed unwanted body fat.
+The study concluded that cortisol concentration shows synergy with exercise, fasting, and growth hormone to shed unwanted body fat.
 In this regard, blunting natural, morning cortisol spikes is counterproductive, especially if your goal is fat loss.

 Morning cortisol regulation

 There are two things that can disrupt morning cortisol rhythms and make this period less optimal for fat loss.
-One is a rise in insulin (or insulin resistance) and two is excessive stress.
+The first is a rise in insulin or insulin resistance, and the second is excessive stress.
 Stress brings with it some “bad” cortisol.

-Bad cortisol (prolonged excessive cortisol secretion) needs to be controlled by stress reduction and entrainment of the circadian rhythm.
+Bad cortisol needs to be controlled by stress reduction and entrainment of the circadian rhythm.
 Usage of timed supplementation may also help.
 You can find a research-backed dose of ashwagandha, and other cortisol-modulating ingredients, in Androsurge and Primasurge.

 Cortisol Release and Time of Day

-Concern over cortisol release which dissipates within a short time frame, for the most part, fails to take into consideration the contents of this article.
+Concern over cortisol release, which dissipates within a short time frame, for the most part, fails to take into consideration the contents of this article.
 However, if a cortisol spike is disruptive to sleep or disrupts circadian rhythms, then it’s unhealthy.
-Since resistance training can elevate cortisol levels by nearly 600% over baseline values, usage of ashwagandha and other adaptogens may prove useful for afternoon/evening training sessions.
-You’ll find it much easier to rest without interruption if you attenuate a late-night spike in cortisol that arises from training.
+Since resistance training can elevate cortisol levels by nearly 600% over baseline values, usage of ashwagandha and other supplements may prove useful for afternoon and evening training sessions.
+You’ll find it much easier to rest without interruption if you reduce the late-night spike in cortisol that arises from training.

-For people doing morning fasted cardio, inhibiting cortisol release is not prudent, as you are simply blunting your body’s inherent propensity to burn fat for fuel.
-The conundrum, however, is that doing large amounts of fasted cardio can lead to loss of muscle tissue.
+For people doing morning fasted cardio, limiting cortisol release is not important, as you are simply blunting your body’s inherent nature to burn fat for fuel.
+The problem, however, is that doing large amounts of fasted cardio can lead to loss of muscle tissue.
 Remember, cortisol is a double-edged sword in that it helps stimulate fat loss, but also breaks down lean tissue.

 If you’re concerned about muscle loss from fasted cardio, an L-citrulline supplement can help.